turingschool/launch-curriculum/module3/labs/Week3/CreateSingleResource.md

 **Objective**: Add a form to create a new album and thoroughly test this new feature.

 1. Open your Record Collection project.
-    * If you have been absent or can't find it, follow these steps:
+    * If you have been absent, follow these steps:
         * Fork and Clone it from this [Starter Repository](https://github.com/turingschool-examples/LaunchFeatureLabStarter_RecordCollection).
         * Create the database by running `update-database` from the Package Manager Console.
         * Open the database in pgAdmin, and create some records by running the following script (feel free to update the albums and artists to your favorites!).